swcarpentry/DEPRECATED-boot-camps/python/variables_and_types/Readme.md

-# Python, iPython, and the basics
+# Python, IPython, and the basics

 * * * * *